burkeholland/quick-start/src/chapters/chapter3.md

 ## NativeScript modules

 In the previous chapter, we already saw how NativeScript leverages the concept of 'modules' to include bits of code that are kept in the tns_modules folder.
-Using 'require', you can include these snippets ad hoc in your code when you need to use them, something like npm modules.
+Using 'require', you can include these snippets ad hoc in your code when you need to use them, similar to the way we use npm to import node libraries.
 Let's take a closer look at these modules and what they can do for us.

 ### Navigation and the frame module

-While our Groceries app doesn't use complex navigation strategies, you have several available to you to leverage.
-Out of the box, you can use:
+While our Groceries app doesn't use complex navigation strategies, you have several available to you out of the box:

 [TabView](http://docs.nativescript.org/ui-views#tabview)
 [SegmentedBar](http://docs.nativescript.org/ui-views#segmentedbar)